sg0703/20_Google-Books/README.md

 ## Description

 For this assignment, I refactored an existing, full-stack React application that was built using a RESTful API to use GraphQL and Apollo Client/Server.
+The app now fully utilizes GraphQL and Apollo Client/Server.
+Apollo is used as middleware by the Express server.
+On the client side, Apollo Client hooks were used to fetch data and populate it to the component.
+This app is deployed on Heroku.

+The app uses the full MERN stack.
+Google Books Search also uses MongoDB Atlas, GraphQL and Apollo Client/Server.

 ## Table of Contents